The Value of Advertising with Banners

 An old standby, banners are one of the most cost-efficient ways to advertise.
+I you need them quickly, you can order next day banners.
 Besides for the one-time cost of print services, ink, and vinyl, costs are minimal.
 Unlike more contemporary advertising methods, there is no need to calculate a cost per run price.
 One of the most significant appeals of banners is that they get right to the target audience.
 Real, physical shoppers in a defined location will see the banner, a direct line of connection to a tangible target audience.
 This is even useful of freeways, where banners are often seen on billboards as a way to pull in traveling shoppers.
 Banners have an undeniable physical presence in the way that virtual ads cannot, which makes for lots of practical benefits.
-Primarily, banners can help project an updated brand image in storefronts by strategically using colors, images, and words.
+Primarily, custom banners can help project an updated brand image in storefronts by strategically using colors, images, and words.
 Furthermore, banners can be placed over unsightly areas—damaged walls, mismatched paint, outdated finishes—to conceal problems.

 What Makes Christmas an Important Time of Year for Advertising?